Marketing Agencies: Top 5 Ways to Impress Your ClientsTop 5 Ways to Impress Your Clients

 In Ralph’s words: “I’m not even sure what they’re doing.”

 Ralph is not impressed with his marketing firm.
 So, how can marketing firms impress their clients?
-After working closely with Ralph and asking him this question, here are five ways his marketing agency could impress him.
+After working closely with Ralph and asking him this question, here are five ways his marketing agency could dazzle him.

 One of Ralph’s main frustrations was that he could not ever get his marketing firm (you know, that company he’s paying $1,000 each month) to tell him exactly what they were trying to accomplish.
 He could never get them to commit to a specific goal or objective.
 They never said they would get him to the front page of Google.
 They never said they would generate x number of calls or x number of leads.
 They just couldn’t or wouldn’t definitively state what their goal was.